vhbelvadi/Stillness/README.md

 There is a demo site set up [here](http://stillness.vhbelvadi.com), installation instructions are available [here](http://vhbelvadi.com/stillness-theme#instructions), I can be found [here](http://vhbelvadi.com) and Leo Babauta should be somewhere [here](http://zenhabits.net).

 ![Screenshot](https://github.com/vhbelvadi/Stillness/blob/master/screenshot.png)

+### To-do and other notes
+1. Secondary menu is not responsive and will probably never be.
+2. Responsive menu has fixed positioning on mobile devices.
+Most users will never notice this, so it's not exactly a high priority issue.